The Castello Aragonese at dawn

 the opposite side of the Bay from Sorrento and Capri

-Photos taken during the latter part of our time on the lovely island of Ischia.
+My most recent photos taken on the lovely island of Ischia.

 For earlier ones, try ___http://www.pbase.com/isolaverde/iscpics